bitphage/cookiecutter-base-py-project/README.md

-# Cookiecutter Python Package Template
+# Cookiecutter Template for Python Project

 This is a basic template with minimal features.